CQCL/pytket-docs/manual/manual_circuit.rst

 if control qubits in :math:`|00\rangle`:
-    do Rz(0.3) on third qubit
+    do Rz(0.3) on the third qubit
 else if control qubits in :math:`|11\rangle`:
-     do H on third qubit
+     do H on the third qubit
 else:
     do identity (i.e. do nothing)